Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

-(These are the so-called thermodynamic stability conditions, which in fact place restrictions on the second derivative of the Helmholtz free energy, see~\cite{dostalk.m.prusa.v:non-linear} for a detailed discussion of the origin of these classical stability conditions.
-Note that these conditions are in fact condition of the stability of the linearised system of governing equations.)
-Substituting \eqref{eq:52} and \eqref{eq:55} into~\eqref{eq:49} yields
+These are the so-called thermodynamic stability conditions, which in fact place restrictions on the second derivative of the Helmholtz free energy.
+As shown in Section~\eqref{sec:linearised-setting} these conditions are in fact conditions on the stability of the linearised system of governing equations; see also~\cite{dostalk.m.prusa.v:non-linear} for a detailed discussion of the origin of these classical stability conditions.